AY2425S2-CS2103T-F14-3/tp/docs/DeveloperGuide.md

 ### Deleting a person

-1. Deleting a person while all persons are being shown
+Deleting a person while all persons are being shown:

    1. Prerequisites: List all persons using the `list` command.
 Multiple persons in the list.